 - Remind them to keep their mouths closed when not in use.
 This also encourages them to breathe through their nose instead of their mouth.

-- Advise your kiddos to keep their tongue at the roof of their mouth—as opposed to the bed or pushing at the back of the teeth.
+- Advise your kids to keep their tongue at the roof of their mouth—as opposed to the bed or pushing at the back of the teeth.
 This can encourage the proper alignment of the jaws.